-I started at Manhattan Beach Nursery School almost thirty years ago when I was just 2-years-old.
+I started at Manhattan Beach Nursery School almost thirty years ago when I was just two years old.
 I still have memories of being a child at MBNS, little snippets of what I did there–sliding down the slide and landing on my bum, my teacher’s long skirt swishing as she walked past me, sitting inside the giant tire in the front yard making-up a story about a frog or a butterfly to tell my teacher so she could write it down.

 I don’t know how to articulate what Nursery School means to me.
 To be part of a loving community that has held me throughout my life is all I know and yet I know it is a rare experience.
-To be able to work at a place that allows me to be a mom and at the same time be a teacher, without needing to put on hold my roll as one in order to fulfill my duties as another, is unheard of.
-Most of all, to see my son in this community, to see him loved and respected by all these families, to see him supported the way I have been…there are no words.
+To be able to work at a place that allows me to be a mom and at the same time be a teacher–without needing to put on hold my role as one in order to fulfill my duties as another–is unheard of.
+Most of all, to see my children in this community, to see them loved and respected by all these families, to see them being supported the way I have been…there are no words.